e-l-3d/FLSUN-Q5-Marlin-Config/README.md

 # FLSUN Q5

 ATTENTION: My Printer is modified.
 This configuration will NOT work with the factory FLSUN Q5!
+Config files are from the marlin 2.1.1 version.

 ## Mods:
 - Board: Mks Robin Nano V3.1